hongpham/Workshop-Protect-your-IoT-fleet/Lab 3 - Detect and react to compromised devices/README.md

 Click on **Save** on the top right corner to save this change.
 After this change, each message Lambda function sent to AWS IoT will be ~1.3KB

 Now we wait for a few minutes until you receive email from SNS.
+After that you can go to **Manage, Thing Groups, IsolatedDevices, Things** to see that **SensorDevice02** should be added to this group.
+Now let's check if this device has stopped sending telemetry data by going to **Test, Subscribe to a topic**, enter the topic **temperature-device-02**.

-If your automation in step 2 works, you will see SensorDevice02 is moved to Forensic ThingGroups.
+If your automation in step 2 works.
+You shouldn't see any message there because we have associated **DenyAll** policy to Thing Group **IsolatedDevices**

 Congratulations!
-You have succesfully complete this Lab.
-We hope you can apply what you have done today to your IoT resources.
+You have succesfully completed this Lab.